Stanmore Public School

 Drama

 Are your kids interested in acting?
 Could they be the next Margot Robbie or Chris Hemsworth?
-Sign them up for after school drama classes.
+Our after school drama classes are the perfect place for them to explore their creativity and build confidence on stage.

 Past achievements